 \subsection{Fairness}

-When algorithmic decisions made by ML models impact the lives of humans, it is important to avoid introducing bias that adversely affects sub-groups of the population~\citep{holstein2019fairness, fairmlbook}.
-As an illustrating example, consider a bank's decision-making process for loan applications.
-Ethical and legal requirements dictate that a model should not discriminate applicants because of \textit{protected attributes}, such as \textit{gender} or \textit{race}.
-Simultaneously, the bank wishes to prioritize predicting loan defaults as accurately as possible in order to maximize profits.
-Jointly optimizing those objectives can provide additional clarity to decision-makers by informing them of possible trade-offs while yielding models that satisfy fairness metrics, allowing them to make an informed decision regarding which models to deploy and enables the use of \emph{fair} models.\\

-For a survey on different fairness perspectives and metrics, we refer to two excellent surveys by~\citet{mehrabi2021survey} and~\citet{pessach2020algorithmic}, as well as a benchmark by~\cite{sorelle2019fairness_benchmark} for a more comprehensive take on fair ML than is possible in the scope of this paper.
-The general goal of fair ML is to \emph{detect} and potentially \emph{mitigate} biases arising due to the use of ML models.
-For this reason, several \emph{fairness metrics} as well as \emph{debiasing methods} have been proposed.
-The choice of the correct metric depends on the context a decision is made in~\citep{vzliobaite2017measuring}, see e.g.,~\cite{2018aequitas} who propose a \textit{Fairness Tree} that maps applicable metrics to different problem settings.
-While a variety of \emph{causal} and \emph{individual} fairness notions exist, so-called (statistical) group fairness metrics are widely used in practice, since they are easy to implement and do not require access to the underlying (causal) data generating mechanism.
+When algorithmic decisions made by ML models impact the lives of humans, it is important to avoid introducing bias that adversely affects sub-groups of the population~\citep{holstein2019fairness, fairmlbook, kaur2022trustworthy}.
+In practice, a user may want their Machine Learning model to be performant and adhere to ethical or legal requirements to ensure fairness; like e.g., a bank deciding on the acceptance of loan applications.
+For a survey on different fairness perspectives and a good overview of related metrics, we refer to two excellent surveys by~\citet{mehrabi2021survey} and~\citet{pessach2020algorithmic}, as well as a benchmark by~\citet{sorelle2019fairness_benchmark} for a more comprehensive take on fair ML than is possible in the scope of this paper.
+The choice of an appropriate metric to mitigate biases and measure fairness of a given model is complex and further depends on the context a decision is made in~\citep{vzliobaite2017measuring}.
+While a variety of \emph{causal} and \emph{individual} fairness notions exist, so-called (statistical) group fairness metrics are widely used in practice, since they are easy to implement and do not require access to the underlying (causal) data generating mechanism ~\citep{pessach2020algorithmic}.
 Given a protected attribute $A$ (e.g., race), an outcome $X$, and a binary predictor $Y_b$, several criteria can be derived~\citep{fairmlbook}, and we provide three widely used examples: \begin{itemize} \item \textbf{Equalized Odds (Independence)}:

 Fulfilling this essentially requires equal true positive and false positive rates between sub-populations.
 More generally, independence on the conditional $Y$ is required. \emph{Equalized odds} for a binary predictor is the most relevant example of such an independence measure~\citep{hardt2016equality}. \item \textbf{Equality of Opportunity (Sufficiency)}: